-OFII Validation After Landing in France: Step-by-Step
+How to Complete Your OFII Validation After Landing in France (VLS-TS Guide)

 This guide explains what OFII validation is, who needs to do it, how to complete the online procedure step by step, what the timbre fiscal is and how much it costs, what to expect from the optional medical visit, and what happens if you miss the deadline.
 If you're still in the visa application phase, see our complete 2026 guide to French long-stay visas for Americans first, then come back here after you land.